jerabaul29/guidelines_writing_papers/README.md

 ## Impact [I]

 - **I0**: make sure that the manuscripts are easy to find without the need to go through paywalls: release the latest preprints and the postprints on ArXiv and ResearchGate under a permissive license.
 - **I1**: make it easy for others to re-use the work.
 Release code, scripts, post processing snippets etc on github or similar, with detailed readme and user manuals.
 Make sure the code is runnable (ideally, provide a conda env and or even better a container image of some sort).
 If the data are small enough, host them on github too (possibly with git-lfs), so that the scripts can be run as is after a git-clone to reproduce the figures.
+Consider saying / writing that reasonable support will be provided through the issue tracking system on the github (or similar) repository.